nathanhaigh/nathanhaigh.github.io/_posts/2014-11-14-Unix-paste.md

 As I went on, I mentioned my use of the Unix `paste` command.
 Both [Dan Huson](http://ab.inf.uni-tuebingen.de/people/huson/) and
 [Stephan Schiffels](https://twitter.com/stschiff) hadn't really fully understood the awsomeness of `paste` and thought it was pretty cool and suggested I blogged about it.
-So here I am writing my first blog post in my new blog "Gluten for Punishment: A Bioinformaticians Blog".
+So here I am writing my first blog post in my new blog "Gluten for Punishment: A Wheat Bioinformaticians Blog".

 ## Overview